EtWnn/AlphaTerminal/README.md

 To download the match replays, you will need a `.env` file in the `tables` folder, containing the credentials to the database.
 Owner of the repo should provide these.
 Then, go to the `tables` folder in a terminal, and run `python matchesDownload.py`.
 This will download all matches available in the database.

-> Note: Disclaimer, the database is quite big.
+> Disclaimer: the database is quite big.
 Downloading all replays took us nearly 24h.

 ### 2. Database construction